Shadow Heroes is a series of creative workshops for secondary school and university students with three main aims:

 Shadow Heroes also offers additional presentations about translation and the workshops, such as for assemblies, enrichment sessions and other extra-curricular events including an end-of-series event bringing students from different schools together for a fun translation-themed evening.
 Please Contact Us for more information.

 About the Workshop Leaders

 Sophie Lewis has been translating fiction and other literature from French since graduating from Oxford University in 2004.
 Following a move to Rio de Janeiro, from 2011 to 2015, she now also translates from Portuguese.
 Her translations include works by Stendhal, Jules Verne, Marcel Aymé, Violette Leduc, Emmanuelle Pagano and João Gilberto Noll.
 She has pursued a career in publishing alongside translation, most recently spending five years as Senior Editor at And Other Stories publisher.
 She has also edited translation-rich issues of Litro and Sonofabook magazines.
-In 2017 her translation of Héloïse is Bald by Emilie de Turckheim received a Scott Moncrieff Prize commendation and her most recent translation, the novel Blue Self-Portrait by Noémi Lefebvre, will be published in June.
+In 2017 her translation of Héloïse is Bald by Emilie de Turckheim received a Scott Moncrieff Prize commendation and her most recent translation, the novel Blue Self-Portrait by Noémi Lefebvre, was published in June.